Roger Federer Interview & Round 3 Recap at the 2014 Australian Open

 Roger Federer is back in action at this year’s 2014 Australian Open, and the #fedexpress is on the move.

-Coming off a fairly rough 2013 season with only one title to his name, Roger has made some big changes since the 2013 year ending ATP World Tour Finals.
+Coming off a fairly rough 2013 season with only one title to his name, Roger has made some significant changes since the 2013 year-ending ATP World Tour Finals.

 Beyond that, Roger has a new stick.
 For years he’s played with a 90 square inch tennis racquet, which has served him well, however with a stealthy looking black 98 square inch Wilson tennis racquet, he has a positive outlook for 2014.

-Now on to the round of 16, Federer has yet to drop a set and is set to face 10th seeded Frenchman Jo-Wilfried Tsonga, which will likely be an exciting match.
+Now on to the round of 16, Federer hasn’t dropped a set and is set to face 10th seeded Frenchman Jo-Wilfried Tsonga, which will be an exciting match.

 All in all, there’s no doubt it’s been a positive start to the tournament.
-In Roger Federer’s interview yesterday with Chris McKendry and Brad Glibert he’s all smiles and talks about his new coach, fresh racquet and what’s in store for 2014.
+In Roger Federer’s interview yesterday with Chris McKendry and Brad Gilbert, he’s all smiles and talks about his new coach, fresh racquet, and what’s in store for 2014.